Croatia: Yacht Charter With Skipper Explained in 7 Easy Steps

 Prices are highest in July and August, while in late Spring and early Autumn they can be up to 40% lower.
 Sailboats with 6 cabins are significantly more expensive than those with 3 cabins, as are the prices of new sailboat models compared to those who have been renting for 5 or more years.

-Bare in mind that the charter agency is the one that gives the soul to the vessel.
+Bear in mind that the charter agency is the one that gives the soul to the vessel.
 They maintain and take care of the sailboat and pay attention to necessary equipment on the boat, related to safe navigation as well as regarding the aesthetic and decor, making sure all the crucial parts for a carefree sailing vacation are set.
 Choosing the right charter agency guarantees your vacation will feel like home!

 Here’s another tip, for the highest guarantee of quality and reliability all the professional local skippers are choosing to collaborate with Orvas Yachting.